nus-cs2103/website-base/admin/common-tutorials-fragment.md

 <div id="update-code-using-forking-workflow">
 <div class="indented">

-**In this activity you will be using the forking workflow to do some simple updates to the code base** while working in parallel.
+**In this activity you will be using the forking workflow to do some simple updates to the codebase** while working in parallel.
 The objective is to ensure you know how to follow the expected working in the tP.
 The steps are given below:

 **First, ensure that you know how the _forking workflow_ works.**